to estate disputes

 Family members and I are disagreeing over an estate.

 I would like to resolve things as calmly and cost effectively as possible.

 If you’re involved in a Queensland estate dispute or have a complex estate administration to finalise, we’re here to help.

-We exist to ensure that families who are experiencing deep grief following the loss of a loved one, can have the process of finalising their estate made calmer and simpler, so they don’t have to experience further distress.
+We work to ensure that families who are facing the loss of a loved one, can have the process of finalising their estate made calmer and simpler.

 We help with:

 - Initiating a challenge to an estate

 - Defending a challenge made by others

 - Making a claim for further provision